 Time is one of the biggest barriers for parents who are supportive of their children's learning at home.
-Home learning can be more than additional school work being sent home.
+Learning at home can be more than additional school work being sent home.
 It should be creatively designed, innovative and able to be incorporated into life at home without requiring additional resources that some families may not have access to.